Jimmy Michael: Professional

 The match may never have happened.
 Arthur Linton died in June that year, six weeks after winning Bordeaux–Paris.

 Michael was a draw wherever he went.
 A crowd of 22,000 turned out to watch him race in Paris.
-His biggest engagement in Britain was the so-called Chain Race at Catford track in 1896.
-William Spears Simpson had invented the Simpson Lever Chain, which he was so insistent was an improvement over conventional chains that he staked part of his fortune on it.
+His biggest engagement in Britain was the so-called chain match at Catford track in 1896.
+William Spears Simpson had invented the Simpson lever chain, which he was so insistent was an improvement over conventional chains that he staked part of his fortune on it.